What are mangroves?

 The term ‘coastal blue carbon’ refers to the carbon captured by coastal ecosystems.
 These include salt marshes, seagrass beds and mangrove forests.
-Mangroves store the greenhouse gas carbon dioxide (CO2) in their biomass, but especially in the soil and sediment in which they root.
-Mangroves remain among the most carbon-rich forest environments.
-Due to deforestation the CO2 will be released again into the atmosphere.
+Mangroves sequester carbon in their biomass, but especially in their sediment.
+The waterlogged sediment is anaerobic (low or no oxygen), which is why the decomposition of the enclosed carbon-rich material is very slow.
+The sediment can be several meters deep.
+Mangroves remain among the most carbon-rich forest environments – too precious to lose!

-UN Sustainable Development Goals: Biodiversity conservation and human development go hand in hand!
+UN Sustainable Development Goals: Nature conservation and human rights go hand in hand!

 The loss of mangrove forests has a direct impact on the climate, biodiversity and social stability: